bschwarz/bschwarz.github.io/index.md

 # hi, i'm brett
 ## a brief history...
-* originally from bowling green, ohio, usa
+* grew up in bowling green, ohio, usa
 * graduated with a bachelors degree in mathematics and electrical engineering
-* moved to the chicago area for my first job with motorola
+* moved to the chicago area for my first job with motorola in wireless industry
 * taught myself c programming in order to write tools
 * took classes at northwestern (ee) and university of chicago (business)
 * moved to the seattle area for a job relocation
 * taught myself tcl/tk for writing scripting tools with a gui
 * taught myself about rdbms (postgresql)
 * taught myself html/css/javascript(basic) in order to write a web based reporting tool
+* interested in fitness and nutrition
+* finished nanodegree through udacity for frontend web developer
+* taking nanodegree in data science currently
+* ...

+click on my funny face for more info